Hollywood writers’ strike (the sequel) may be coming soon to a screen near you

-Television and movie writers vote this week on authorizing a walkout if they can’t reach a deal with Hollywood studios by May 1.
+Familiar script: TV and movie writers vote this week on authorizing a walkout if they can’t reach a deal with Hollywood studios by May 1.
 A strike would ripple across California’s economy, while possibly bolstering streaming services like Netflix and Amazon.

 LOS ANGELES — The threat of a Hollywood strike is getting real.